EReL-MIR/EReL-MIR.github.io/index.md

   <span style="color:red"><b>WWW2025 Fast Track</b></span> - <b>Papers rejected and/or withdrawn from WWW 2025 that wish to be submitted to EReL@MIR can use the same submission link.
 These submissions should include the review comments in an appendix.
 Such papers will bypass the peer-review process, with acceptance decisions made directly by the meta-reviewers.</b>

+## Acceptance and the Best Paper Award

 Authors of accepted papers may choose whether to include their work in the WWW'25 Companion proceedings.
-We will reach out to the authors of accepted papers at a later time to facilitate this decision.
+We will reach out to the authors of accepted papers at a later time to facilitate this decision. <span style="color:red"><b>The committee will review the submissions and select one outstanding workshop paper to receive the Best Paper Award at the EReL@MIR Workshop.</b></span>

 <!-- At least one author of each accepted paper must attend the workshop on-site and present their work.
 Submissions must be anonymous and should be submitted electronically via EasyChair: <https://easychair.org/conferences/?conf=r3agsigirap2024>. -->